Culture Shock in Denmark

 - Purchase the complete Expat Arrivals Denmark Guide (PDF)

-As a result, expats may experience culture shock in Denmark – despite the ostensible similarities between Danes, other Europeans and Americans, the particulars of Danish culture are easily misunderstood.
+As a result, expats may experience some culture shock in Denmark – despite the ostensible similarities between Danes, other Europeans and Americans, the particulars of Danish culture are easily misunderstood.

 Language in Denmark

-English proficiency in Denmark is very high, and some large companies even adopt English as their company language.
+English proficiency in Denmark is excaptionally high, and some large companies even adopt English as their company language.
 Public policy in Denmark is very much geared towards making expats feel as welcome as possible and many services are, at least in part, available in English.

-It is perfectly possible to get by in Denmark without learning Danish, but there are several good arguments for learning the language.
+It is therefore perfectly possible to get by in Denmark without learning Danish, but there are several good arguments for learning the language.